 3. Ballyseede Castle, Ireland

-The female equivalent of Casper the friendly ghost can be found at Ballyseede Castle in Ireland.
-The castle is haunted by the ghost of Hilda, the last of the Blennerhassett family, who built the current castle in the 18th century and is very benevolent.
+The female equivalent of Casper the Friendly Ghost can be found at Ballyseede Castle in Ireland.
+The hotel is haunted by the ghost of Hilda, the last of the Blennerhassett family, who built the current castle in the 18th century and is very benevolent.
 You can typically find her in her old bedroom, the Crosby Room, and she’s known to leave the scent of rose petals when she moves about the grounds.
-Hilda likes to admire the estate out the window and has been known to have a good old chat with visitors — she’s even made a few predictions of guests fortunes.
+Hilda likes to admire the estate out the window and has been known to have a good old chat with visitors — she’s even made a few predictions of guests’ fortunes.

 4. The Farnsworth House Inn, Pennsylvania

 During the Civil War, The Farnsworth House Inn sheltered Confederate sharpshooters, and a stray bullet unfortunately struck the one civilian woman in the house, Mary Virginia “Jennie” Wade.
 It’s said that these days, a number of soldiers haunt the house with the sound of footsteps and music.
 They’ve also been rumored to make an occasional visit to the bedrooms of visitors.
 Many guests describe entities that skulk through the rooms at night, believed to be the souls of young men who died during the war.

 The Chateau Tongariro, a haunted hotel located at the base of Mount Ruapehu in New Zealand, used to be a women’s asylum.
 Staff at the hotel mention the spirit of a nurse called Charlotte who died there, as well as other unknown patients who killed themselves while living on the grounds.
 It’s common for curtains to move, fires to splutter and go out, and doors to open and close without reason.
 The isolation of the place certainly adds to the spooky atmosphere, even if you are surrounded by some pretty plush digs.